What and where are the best options for first-time home buyers?

 Home Ownership for People with Long-term Disabilities (HOLD)

 Another shared ownership scheme, but this time for buyers with long-term disabilities.
 Only available in England so far, HOLD is available where existing schemes don’t meet their needs.
-Military personnel are prioritised other groups, yet local councils may offer special entitlements depending on particular housing needs.
+Military personnel are prioritised over other groups, yet local councils may offer special entitlements depending on particular housing needs.

 Older People’s Shared Ownership